Corona-Trace/web-redact/README.md

 # TODO

+- set map to users location (or to GTO location)
 - when map first loaded, no makers shown for initial time..
 - make it possible to delete locations by deleting places?
 - make responsive